 The student body expected this fall will be one of outstanding quality, for over the past five years, entering classes have averaged 43 per cent of their members from the top quarter of their high school graduating classes.
-Last fall, in fact, the figure was 47.7 per cent.
 This has come about in part because Michigan State ranks in a group of just five per cent of American colleges and universities that have a selective admissions policy.
 This is unlike approximately 1,700 colleges and universities which in effect accept all students who apply.

 Michigan State students attend classes on the quarter or term basis, rather than the semester system common to high school.
-This year classes will begin September 26 and close December 12.
-The winter term will start January 6 and end March 20.
-The spring term will be from March 30 to June 11.
+This year classes will begin September 25 and close December 11.
+The winter term will start January 5 and end March 19.
+The spring term will be from March 29 to June 10.